HlmHc79/01-First-Landing-Page/README.md

 I'm learning HTML/CSS and currently building my first landing page.
 You can have a look [here, on my Github Page.](https://hlmhc79.github.io/First-Landing-Page/)

+To have a look at the code, everything is stored in the [gh-pages branch](https://github.com/HlmHc79/First-Landing-Page/tree/gh-pages).

 **_April 24th, 2022:_**
 Version 1